tischfieldlab/fptools/docs/loading.md

 ## DataLocators, Loaders and DataTypeAdaptors
 The `load_data()` function takes a parameter `locator` which allows flexibility for finding a loading arbitrary data.
 For most users, the `locator` parameter can be set to the special strings `tdt`, `ma` or `auto` to find TDT blocks, med-associates data files, or a combination of the two, respectively.

-For more advanced use cases, you may supply a function that implements the `DataLocator` protocol.
-The purpose of a `DataLocator` is to locate data, returning a list of `DataTypeAdaptor`s, and each `DataTypeAdaptor` corresponds to one `Session`.
+For more advanced use cases, one may supply a function that implements the `DataLocator` protocol.
+The purpose of a `DataLocator` is to locate data, returning a list of `DataTypeAdaptor`s, with each `DataTypeAdaptor` corresponding to one `Session`.
 The `DataTypeAdaptor` should be populated with a `name` for the eventually created `Session`, a `path` to the data, and finally a list of one or more functions implementing the `Loader` protocol.
 A `Loader` recieves a `Sesssion` and path (from the `DataTypeAdaptor`) and is responsible for reading data from that path and populating the `Session` with the loaded data.

 ## Example
 See the notebook `01_Data_Loading.ipnb` for an example of data loading.